|

 Sensory/Motor Integration

 At camp the whole team works together led by the sensory motor therapist (OT/PT) to provide a variety of interventions and activities designed to help the children integrate their systems more efficiently.
-Each child has individual needs and as the week progresses these needs are assessed and approaches are discussed by the team for each child every day after therapy.
+As the week progresses individual needs are assessed for each child, and the team discusses approaches for each child every day after therapy.
 Useful approaches are then utilized the following day in therapy by the entire team for consistency, followed by further discussion of its effectiveness within staff meetings.
 As children with autism are adept at providing their bodies with self-initiated accommodations to provide sensory stimulation, therapists at camp work to replace any inappropriate seeking of stimuli with more functional and effective accommodations.
 Many techniques are utilized to provide system organization to the children and often include vestibular, proprioceptive, tactile, and/or rhythmic input.

 -back to top-